Equality & Diversity

 In particular we work to identify and seek to address barriers and assumptions that (i) inhibit the progression of those with a protected characteristic into and within the profession; and (ii) individual access to justice.

-Our Equality and Diversity Officers are Mike Horne QC and Briony Ballard.
+Our Equality and Diversity Officers are Briony Ballard and Neil Davy.
 Our Equality and Diversity Policy is available here.
-To see a summary of the diversity questionnaires completed by barristers and staff at Serjeants’ Inn Chambers in December 2015 please click here.
+To see a summary of the diversity questionnaires completed by barristers and staff at Serjeants’ Inn Chambers in January 2019 please click here.
 You may also be interested in the Equality and Diversity tables published by Legal Cheek which are here.

 We are involved in a number of initiatives which aim to improve access to the profession for applicants from less advantaged backgrounds.
 For example we offer financial assistance and reimbursement of expenses for mini-pupils where its absence would present a significant barrier to accepting the offer and we participate in the Bar Council’s social mobility scheme.